ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 2) Heatmap

 - Encoding: Uses area (2D) encoding with shared boundaries, and color encoding to represent correlation strength.
-A filter dropdown allows selection of different mental health condition scores.
+A filter dropdown allows the selection of different mental health condition scores.
 - Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
 It clearly communicates correlation values, as colors make it easy to differentiate strong vs. weak correlations.
 - Effectiveness: It quickly conveys overall trends and relationships in a compact space and users can easily compare different mental health condition scores via the filter dropdown.
 It is also suitable for detecting strong or weak correlations at a glance.
 - Limitations: It is less effective for detailed individual data exploration and can be misleading if small differences in correlation may not be easily differentiated due to color gradients.